More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Experiments

 \subsection{Prediction under different experimental conditions}

-We now turn to the case where there may be sequencing errors in the pilot, in the follow-up, or both.
-And the sequencing quality may differ between the pilot and the follow-up.
-No existing method works in this case.
-Since, like our method, the method of \citet{ionita2009estimating} is Bayesian, we believe it could be straightforwardly adapted using similar ideas to the ones we present here.
-But we have already seen that our Bayesian nonparametric method provides much more accurate predictions in the case of no sequencing errors, so we believe it is more fruitful to develop the Bayesian nonparametric approach.
-Similarly, we believe the linear programming approach \citep{zou2016quantifying} might be adapted to the special case where the follow-up is more error prone than the pilot.
-But even this development would still leave open the case where the follow-up might be made more accurate by increasing sequencing quality -- and we have already observed that the Bayesian nonparametric approach provides better, more automatic predictions in the case of error-free observation.
-Finally, while the jackknife approach performs very well in the case with no sequencing errors, we do not think it will be as straightforward to adapt to the case where sequencing quality may change between the pilot and follow-up.
+We now turn to the case where there may be sequencing errors in the pilot study, in the follow-up study, or both.
+Moreover, the sequencing quality may differ between the pilot study and the follow-up study.
+To the best of our knowledge, no existing methods work in this case.
+We believe that the parametric Bayesian method of \citet{ionita2009estimating}, the smoothed Good-Toulmin estimator of \citet{chakraborty2019somatic}, and the linear programming method of \citet{zou2016quantifying} could all be adapted to take sequencing errors into account.
+However, we have seen that the parametric Bayesian and Good-Toulmin methods already struggle when there are no sequencing errors.
+And the linear programming method suffers from numerical instability when the training sample size is small (the case of most interest).
+While the harmonic jackknife of \citep{gravel2014predicting} performs well when there are no sequencing errors, we do not think it will be straightforward to adapt it to the case where sequencing quality may change between the pilot and follow-up.

 In \Cref{fig:pred_exp_d} we see that there is indeed a noticeable difference in the number of observed variants when the experimental conditions change between the pilot and follow-up.
-In particular, we consider a pilot sequencing quality $\seqinit=45$ and a follow-up sequencing quality $\seqfollowup=32$.
-We use a fixed threshold $T=30$, a standard coverage value in human genomic experiments \citep{karczewski2019variation}.
-To represent this change between studies, we use the gnomAD data as in \Cref{sec:exp_noerror} but apply additional thinning to simulate imperfect observation due to sequencing depth (see \Cref{sec:app_data_details} for additional details).
-Since the jackknife is not able to use information about the changing sequencing depth, we expect our Bayesian nonparametric method to deliver superior predictive performance when sequencing quality changes.
+In particular, we consider a pilot sequencing quality $\seqinit=100$ and a follow-up sequencing quality $\seqfollowup~=~50$.
+We use a fixed threshold $T=45$, a realistic coverage value in human genomic experiments \citep{karczewski2019variation}, and the same five cancer types as in \Cref{fig:prediction_all}.
+To represent this change between studies, we use the TCGA data as in \Cref{sec:exp_noerror} but apply additional thinning to simulate imperfect observation due to sequencing depth; see \Cref{sec:app_TCGA_details} for additional details.
+Since the harmonic jackknife is not able to use information about the changing sequencing depth, we expect our Bayesian nonparametric method to deliver superior predictive performance when sequencing quality changes.
 This behavior is exactly what we see in \Cref{fig:pred_exp_d}.